 "I'm one of the ones that decides, 'I'm not having this, yo, I'm out,'" says Jarrel, summarizing his character in the play.

 His onstage persona is much like Jarrel in real life: acrobatic, resilient and close to his roots.
 From the stage, Jarrel tells the story of Africans surviving in the Western hemisphere.
 In real life, Jarrel is part the story of how African Americans have survived on the West Coast of the United States.

 His grandfather once ran a life insurance business in the heart of the Fillmore, on Fulton Street and Octavia Street; Jarrel and his family still use "the office," as they call it, to this day.

 Between that office, a few different studios and community centers around the city, Jarrel finds places to practice his work.
-He's a multitalented artist who recently had a photography exhibition at the San Francisco Public Library, depicting international images of young people playing.
+He's a multitalented artist who has held photography exhibitions at the San Francisco Public Library.